hannobraun/stack-assembly/README.md

 1 2 +
 ```

-StackAssembly code takes the form of _scripts_,[^2] each of which consists of UTF-8 characters.
+StackAssembly code takes the form of _scripts_,[^2] which consist of UTF-8 characters.
 We can embed a script into another context, like I embedded the one above into this document.
 Or we can dedicate a complete file, whose name should then end with `.stack`.

 [^2]: In this document, I _emphasize_ words that name specific language concepts for the first time.

-For the time being, scripts don't support referencing one another.
+For the time being, scripts can't reference one another.
 If we need to share code between them, we must copy and paste.

 The characters in a script form whitespace-delimited _tokens_.
 It doesn't matter how much whitespace, or what kind.
 As long as whitespace separates two characters, they belong to different tokens.
 This means the script above has three tokens.